 An Introduction to Linux: What is it, and why would I want to use it?
 Freedom and security, maybe?
-Linux is a free, open-source, and very secure operating system that looks, acts, and meets most people's everyday computing needs.
+Linux is a free, open-source, and highly secure operating system that meets most people's everyday computing needs, looking and acting like most other operating systems.
 Learn what it is, what it does, why people are switching to Linux, how well it works on new and older computers, AND that it remains free to all.

 AnyDesk - Providing free tech support from the comfort of your home (and in your fuzzy slippers).
 A "picture is worth a thousand words," as we are told.
 The same goes for "seeing" people's computer problems.
-This program lets you see someone else's computer screen and discuss their problems.
+This program allows you to view someone else's computer screen and discuss their issues.
 And when they are having trouble trying to do what you tell them, you can take over their keyboard and mouse with yours.
 For example, I solved a computer problem with AnyDesk in about 10 minutes, which I could not do after 25 minutes over the phone.

 Backing Up with FreeFileSync.
 Whether or not you should back up is no longer open for discussion.
 The bottom line is that you have to back up.
-But the method you choose and what you use is up to you.
+However, the method you choose and the tools you use are up to you.
 You want something easy to use, that gets what you want backed up in a way that makes sense, and it won't hurt if it turns out to be free.
 One part of the recommended "3-step backup plan" is to have your important files backed up to an external drive.
 Join John as he shares his program of choice, FreeFileSync, and shows you how easy it is to use.
 He can back up whatever it is that he wants in whatever way he wants.
 The process is straightforward: decide what you want backed up, where you want the backup to go, and what kind of backup you want.
 John will take you through these steps to set up your plan and then show you how to keep your files up to date using FreeFileSync.